Why does Hunter New England Health have Targeted Positions?

 - SteppingUp aims to assist Aboriginal and Torres Strait Islander job applicants understand how to apply for roles within NSW Health by clarifying the recruitment process and addresses some of the challenges that can be experienced by Aboriginal and Torres Strait Islander applicants so they can more effectively apply for roles within NSW Health.

-- Confirmation of Aboriginality - for those under 18 years of age
+- Confirmation of Aboriginality

 - Communicating positively - A guide to appropriate Aboriginal terminology